DigiDuncan/Charm-Legacy/docs/chart-file-terms.md

 ```

 ## Time Signatures
-Measure bars display on screen according to the Time Signature
+Measure bars display on screen according to the Time Signature.

 # Events Block
 ```